VikentiosVitalis/Databases/README.md

 3. PHP 8.0 for the backend of the application. (https://www.php.net/releases/8.0/en.php)

-4. Mockaroo for the automated generation of data (https://www.mockaroo.com/).
+4. Mockaroo for the automated generation of data. (https://www.mockaroo.com/)

 ## Entity Relation Diagram: